weefbellington/screenplay/README.md

 as you hold onto the same `Screenplay` object, it will 'remember' the state of your screen stack across configuration changes.

+Unlike Fragments or Activities, Scenes are lightweight objects that do not require any special voodoo to create.
+Each scene is just a POJO (Plain Old Java Object).
+Just create `new Scene(...)`, pass it some arguments, and you're good to go.

 ###Setting the stage

-You only need a little bit of boilerplate to configure a Screenplay application.
+You only need a little bit of boilerplate to bootstrap a Screenplay application.
 Screenplay requires you to construct the following objects:

 1. The `Stage` object: binds to your activity and main view.